Download the complete CBA (PDF format, 709KB)

 Section 7

 The Employer will make loan repayments under the SLRP by direct payment to the holder of the loan on behalf of the employee.
+The loan repayments will be made in accordance with the employee’s selection on their application to receive either a one-time, lump sum repayment or recurring biweekly repayments for the remainder of the payroll calendar year.

 Section 8

-All nominations made pursuant to this Section must be supported by written justification, which shall refer to the relevant criteria.
+All nominations made pursuant to this Article must be supported by written justification, which shall refer to the relevant criteria.
 An employee’s supervisor may nominate a particular employee for the Program; otherwise employees may nominate themselves for selection in the Program.